thecsea/twofactor-dir/README.md

 **CAUTION: You must keep the *twofactor-dir* installation (installation downloaded by composer) if you have set up it in other directories**

+# Credits
+* [Sonata GoogleAuthenticator](https://github.com/sonata-project/GoogleAuthenticator): php library to use twofactor in the same way of google authenticator

 #By [thecsea.it](http://www.thecsea.it)